Last Updated on February 11, 2024 by Louise Carter

 You’re not alone if you’re horrified when you see a spider in your bedroom.
 The bedroom is supposed to be our sanctuary, but up to 15% of people have arachnophobia.

 Of the 4,000 spiders native to the U.S., just 5 species bite humans.

 If you’re afraid of spiders, an arachnid in the bedroom will prevent you from sleeping.
 If so, the spider should be removed.
 If you’re not scared of spiders, you can go to sleep as they rarely approach humans.

 Spiders will remain in a bedroom if they have a reliable food source and feel safe.

-If you want to keep spiders away while you sleep, keep your bedroom bright and tidy, seal up any cracks in walls or windows, and make liberal use of peppermint oil, as spiders hate the smell.
+If you want to keep spiders away while you sleep, keep the bedroom bright and tidy, seal cracks in walls, keep windows closed, and use peppermint oil because spiders detest the smell.

-Is it Safe to Sleep with a Spider in the Room?
+Is It Safe To Sleep with A Spider in The Room?

-How Long will a Spider Stay in Your Room?
+How Long Will A Spider Stay in Your Room?

 A spider will stay in your room until you physically remove it or make the terrain inhospitable.
-Typically, spiders will be found in a bedroom for the following reasons.
+Typically, spiders will be found in a bedroom for the following reasons: